 - All characters are additionally trained on balloon twisting and may be able to pick up non-character working hours for extra shifts.

 - We’ll train you and give you all the costumes or supplies you need (see training section)

 - Gigs are typically 1.5-3hrs long and you get about one gig a weekend

 - You’ll get your schedule a week in advanced

-- Training takes generally about 22hrs, spread over a few weekends, before you start working
+- Training takes generally about 9-12hrs, spread over a few weekends before you start working

-- PRINCESSES – Any acting, singing, or childcare experience professionally or in school.
-Must be able to submit head shots (selfies ok) and 2 vocal samples.
-Princesses of any race, ethnicity, and skin-tone would be a great edition to our team, but dress sizes 0-12 preferred.
+- PRINCESSES – 1 year of acting, singing, or childcare experience professionally or in school.
+Must be able to submit headshots (selfies ok) and 2 vocal samples.
+Princesses of any race, ethnicity, and skin tone would be a great addition to our team, but dress sizes 0-12 preferred for costuming.

-- SUPER HEROES – Any acting, singing, or childcare experience professionally or in school.
-Super heroes of all races, ethnicities, and skin-tones would be a great edition to our team, but mostly-thin or semi-athletic builds are required (although we are very, very flexible with that definition!)
+- SUPERHEROES – 1 year of acting, singing, or childcare experience professionally or in school.
+Superheroes of all races, ethnicities, and skin tones would be a great addition to our team, but mostly-thin or semi-athletic builds are needed for customing (although we are very, very flexible with that definition!)